 - A. Temporary banners signs in the Downtown Pomona Specific Plan area shall be consistent with the following: - i.
-A Temporary Banner sign shall be permitted for a maximum of 180 days for each business storefront. - ii.
-Maximum size of a temporary banner is no more than 45 square feet in area, with a maximum length of 15 feet, and a maximum width of three feet. - iii.
+A Temporary Banner sign shall be permitted for a maximum of 180 days per calendar year for each business storefront. - ii.
+Maximum size of a temporary banner is no more than 45 square feet in area. - iii.
 Shall require approval of a Temporary Sign Permit. - iv.
 Temporary Banner Signs shall be continuously maintained.
 Banners shall be replaced if tattered or worn.